 Before completing her PhD at London's Courtauld Institute of Art, Alexis studied art and design history in New York and Paris.
 She now teaches Fashion Studies at Parsons, the New School for Design and is US Editor of WeAr Global Magazine.
 She was the 2020-21 Curatorial Fellow at the Met Museum's Costume Institute.
 In 2013 Alexis co-founded the London-based Fashion Research Network, to promote fashion research and connect its global community of transdisciplinary researchers.

 She is the author of Prêt–a-Porter, Paris and Women: A Cultural Study of French Readymade Fashion, 1945-68 (Bloomsbury, 2022).
 Alexis lectures widely and her work has appeared in peer-reviewed journals and arts and culture publications such as Vestoj, Photography & Culture, Fashion Theory, Domus, Aesthetica, and Disegno.
-She is currently developing an exhibition for the Newhouse Center for Contemporary Art, and a research project on women's experience of making and wearing clothes in the 1970s.
+Her exhibition Staten Island Mode: Identity, Memory, Fashion is now on view at the Newhouse Center for Contemporary Art.